FreemoX/ERSCMU/README.md

 ## Contributing
 Contributions are welcome!
 Please fork the repository and submit a pull request for any improvements or bug fixes.
 This project is in no way affiliated with the creators of Elden Ring or the creator of the Seamless Coop mod.
+Please feel free to check out our [to-do list](assets/todo.md) for a list of planned changes.

 ## License